Boise State University

 Materials should be sent by email to:

-Within 2-3 weeks of receipt (if application is complete).
+Students will receive their acceptance packet within 2-3 weeks of receipt of application (if application is complete).

 Boise State University Housing offers 6 traditional residence halls, two complexes of suite-style halls for upper class students, and 5 apartment complexes.
 Each residence hall or apartment offers the opportunity to live and learn with immediate access to the University's and Boise's metropolitan community resources.